 When you finish, you’ll have a list of ideas for blog posts backed by evidence of popularity.
 While nothing is guaranteed in life, the success of these posts will be far better than anything you might dream up in the shower and decide to write about.
 As a result, you should have a much easier time outpacing your competitors.

 But it’s still worth testing a few of them, just to make sure…

 3. Test Your Ideas for Free on Medium (Not WordPress!)

 At this point, you might be tempted to grab a hosting account, install WordPress, and start blogging your heart out, but don’t.

 Yes, you’ve done some cool research.
-Yes, your ideas for blog posts are far more likely to succeed.
+Yes, your blog post ideas are far more likely to succeed.
 Yes, you’re way ahead of most beginning bloggers.

 But I hate to break it to ya…

 There’s an excellent chance you analyzed all those popular posts from other blogs your audience reads and came to all the wrong conclusions.
 Before going through all the effort of creating a new blog, I recommend testing your ideas on perhaps the coolest blogging platform out there right now:

 If you’ve never heard of it, Medium is the brainchild of Ev Williams, the geeky and brilliant co-founder of Twitter.
 He created it to become the largest, easiest to use blogging platform in the world, and he’s managed to attract over 30 million monthly readers, as well as celebrity writers like Matthew McConnaughhay and James Altucher.